datacarpentry/sql-ecology-lesson/_episodes/01-sql-basic-queries.md

     SELECT year
     FROM surveys;

-If we want more information, we can just add a new column to the list of fields, right after SELECT:
+If we want more information, we can just add more columns to the list of fields, right after SELECT:

     SELECT year, month, day